Skip to Main Content

 What the Rating Tells You

-A Pearl 2 Star Prestige designation from EP Club for 2025 is not primarily a statement about style; it is a statement about position.
+A Pearl 2 Star Prestige designation from EP Club for 2025 is a statement about position.
 It identifies a producer whose output sits above the commodity tier and whose wines engage with the specific conditions of their appellation rather than simply meeting a commercial brief.
 In Mendoza, where the distance between industrial Malbec and genuinely terroir-expressive production can be difficult to read from a label alone, that kind of independent credentialing carries practical value for the visitor deciding where to focus their time and spend.

 Navarro Correas earns that position from within one of Mendoza's most historically significant sub-zones.
 The wines are a product of the same Andean geography that gives the broader appellation its international reputation, interpreted through a house with enough standing to hold a named prestige tier in a competitive regional field.